BakedBarista/Seng302_Group_Project_2024/.gitlab/merge_request_templates/default.md

 - [ ] Do any forms behave as expected?
   - [ ] Do they highlight errors?
   - [ ] When an error occurs the form data remains?
+## Other
+- [ ] (For Developer) Once merged you need to make sure that you test it on the test deployment